So now it’s time to look at how to make money with your blog!

 If a reader is waiting around too long – they’ll just end up leaving (and they probably won’t come back anytime soon).

-There are several things which can affect your blogs speed and I’ve listed a few of them below:
+There are several things that can affect your blogs speed and I’ve listed a few of them below:

 - Too many plugins installed (only have the necessary ones and ones which are supported and maintained with regular updates)